mludolph/fogmsg/README.md

-  -h, --help            show this help message and exit -i IP, --ip IP        address that the node will bind to (default: 0.0.0.0) -p PORT, --port PORT  port that the node will bind to (default: 4000)
+  -h, --help            show this help message and exit -i IP, --ip IP        address that the node will bind to (default: 0.0.0.0) -p PORT, --port PORT  port that the node will bind to (default: 4000) --log-level {debug,info,warn,critical}
+                        the log-level (default: info) --log-file LOG_FILE   the path to the log file, default is to write to console
 ```

 ### Deploying a master node